Save-Dao/guide/docs/community-meetings.md

 ---

 ## Open to the public:
-- Tavern Happy-Hour, Friday at 11AM EST (15:00 UTC)
+- Cantina Happy-Hour TBD

 ## Members only:
-- Save Rally, Tuesday at 1PM EST (17:00 UTC)
+- Save Dao lab, Tuesday at 3PM CST (17:00 UTC)
 - Roundtable/Futures, Thursday at 11AM EST (15:00 UTC)